ocelot-cloud/website/content/docs/ocelot-cloud/app-store/mattermost.md

 ### User Creation

 Users are added by sending them an invitation link, which they use to create their own account.
-To generate an invitation link:
+You can generate an invitation link using one of the following methods:

 - Organization name (below the tile menu, top left) → Invite People → Invite Link → Copy Link
-  or
 - Left sidebar → Direct Messages → Invite People → Invite Link → Copy Link